 Chrishall Windmill

-For nearly two hundred years Chrishall had it’s own windmill.
+For nearly three hundred years Chrishall had it’s own windmill*.
 It stood next to Mill House on Mill Causeway and was a post mill, probably very similar to Chishill Mill.
-The mill was made of wood and could be turned around a main central post so that the sails were into...
+The mill was made of wood and could be turned around a main central post so that the sails were...

 A period of unrest leads to road improvements!